Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 4. Pristine Beaches

-Cape Verde is still not very known as a tourist destination.
+Cape Verde is still not very well known as a tourist destination.
 However, the “beach holiday islands” like Sal or Boa Vista are becoming increasingly popular thus I recommend visiting as soon as possible.

 Maio is the island with probably the highest potential to become the next top beach destination.